How to open a bank account in the US as a non-resident

 Save the paperwork with alternative solutions like Wise or Revolut

-Instead of turning to a traditional bank, take a look at a modern online alternative like Wise or Revolut.
+Instead of turning to a bank, take a look at an online alternative like Wise or Revolut.

 Providers like these offer accounts which can hold, send, spend and receive US dollars, alongside a range of other currencies, which can be opened using your regular ID even if the US isn’t your home just yet.